cloudblog004/fantasticfoodies/content/en/posts/1902-step-by-step-guide-to-make-award-winning-chicken-cheese-bread.md

 1. Take  Salt as your taste

-Be the first to rate &amp; review!
+Be the first to rate & review!
 Thin slices of this cheddar-and-chicken-stuffed bread make a savory holiday appetizer.
 Chicken Cheese Bread is a kids favorite.
-Soft Chicken &amp; Cheese Bread Rolls Perfect for Iftari Recipe in Urdu Hindi RKK Ye hai mere soft chicken and cheese bread rolls ki.
+Soft Chicken & Cheese Bread Rolls Perfect for Iftari Recipe in Urdu Hindi RKK Ye hai mere soft chicken and cheese bread rolls ki.

 <!--inarticleads2-->